Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO with First-order Feedback

-Theorem \ref{dyn_reg_ogd} implies that the standard \textsf{AdaGrad} algorithm achieves a universal dynamic regret bound proportional to the path length of the comparator sequence $(1+\mathcal{P}_T(u_{1:T}))$.
-However, the same theorem also shows that when the path length of the comparator $u_{1:T}$ is known, \textsf{AdaGrad} achieves a better dynamic regret which scales with the square root of the path length.
-In this section, we obtain a tighter universal dynamic regret bound by combining different \textsf{AdaGrad} sub-routines, each corresponding to a different path length estimate, through the \textsc{AdaHedge} algorithm \cite[Section 7.6]{orabona2019modern}, improving the dependence on the path length to $\sqrt{1+\mathcal{P}_T(u_{1:T})}.$ The \textsf{AdaHedge} algorithm, introduced by \cite{de2014follow}, is a generalization of the celebrated \textsf{Hedge} algorithm for the classic Prediction with Expert advice problem.
-The \textsf{AdaHedge} algorithm is adaptive to the Lipschitz constants of the cost functions in the sense that it does not need to know a uniform upper bound to the Lipschitz constants of the costs.
-See Theorem \ref{adareg} in the Appendix for the regret bound for the \textsf{AdaHedge} algorithm.
-In brief, using ideas similar to \citet{zhang2018adaptive}, we run an expert tracking algorithm with each expert running an instance of \textsf{AdaGrad} with a step size corresponding to their guess of the path-length.
-The new algorithm, called \textsf{AHAG}, is described in Algorithm \ref{alg:AdaHedgeGrad}.
+Theorem \ref{dyn_reg_ogd} states that the standard $\mathsf{AdaGrad}$ subroutine achieves a suboptimal universal dynamic regret bound proportional to the path length of the comparator sequence.
+However, the same theorem also shows that if the path length of the comparator $u_{1:T}$ is known, $\mathsf{AdaGrad}$ (with a different step size sequence) achieves a tighter dynamic regret bound, which scales with the square root of the path length.
+In this section, we obtain an optimal universal dynamic regret bound by combining different $\mathsf{AdaGrad}$ sub-routines, each corresponding to different path length estimates, through the $\mathsf{AdaHedge}$ algorithm \cite[Section 7.6]{orabona2019modern}, improving the dependence on the path length to $\sqrt{1+\mathcal{P}_T(u_{1:T})}.$ The $\mathsf{AdaHedge}$ algorithm, introduced by \cite{de2014follow}, is a generalization of the celebrated $\mathsf{Hedge}$ algorithm for the classic Prediction with Expert advice problem \citep{cesa2006prediction}. $\mathsf{AdaHedge}$ is adaptive to the Lipschitz constants of the cost functions in the sense that, unlike $\mathsf{Hedge},$ it does not need to know a uniform upper bound to the Lipschitz constants of the costs \emph{a priori}.
+See Theorem \ref{adareg} in the Appendix for the regret bound for the $\mathsf{AdaHedge}$ algorithm.
+Using ideas similar to \citet{zhang2018adaptive}, our $\mathsf{AHAG}$ subroutine, described in Algorithm \ref{alg:AdaHedgeGrad}, runs an expert tracking $\mathsf{AdaHedge}$ algorithm, where each expert runs an instance of $\mathsf{AdaGrad}$ subroutine with step sizes tuned to their own guess of the path length.

-\textsf{AHAG} is a first-order algorithm, and its main computational bottleneck per round is the computation of $N$ gradients.
-The following theorem gives the performance bound for \textsf{AHAG}, which we will use as our no-regret subroutine $\mathcal{A}^{\textrm{OCO}}$ for our COCO algorithm\footnote{For simplicity, we make the mild assumption that $\mathcal{X}$ contains the origin.}. \begin{theorem} The \textsf{AHAG} algorithm, described in Algorithm \ref{alg:AdaHedgeGrad}, achieves the following universal dynamic regret bound against any comparator sequence $u_{1:T}$,
+$\mathsf{AHAG}$ is a first-order algorithm, and its main computational bottleneck is the computation of $N$ gradients in each round (line $8$).
+The following theorem gives a universal dynamic regret bound for $\mathsf{AHAG}$, which will be used as the no-regret subroutine $\mathcal{A}^{\textrm{OCO}}$ in Algorithm \ref{COCOAlgonew1}. \begin{theorem} The $\mathsf{AHAG}$ algorithm, given in Algorithm \ref{alg:AdaHedgeGrad}, achieves the following Lipschitz-adaptive universal dynamic regret bound for any cost functions $f_{1:T}$ and any benchmark sequence $u_{1:T}:$